We’re officially kneecap deep in holiday hoopla and soon to be in full throttle tinsel mode.

 Sometimes I’ll add some raw cacao powder to fancy it up, but it’s not at all necessary.

-The avocado is an important ingredient.
+Avocado is an important ingredient.
 It not only makes the smoothie creamy and smooth, but the fat from the avo makes the nutrients from the leafy greens super easy to absorb.

-Just make sure make sure the majority of your smoothies and juices are made up of green leafy veggies and not fruit.
+Just make sure make sure that the majority of your smoothies and juices are made up of green leafy veggies and not fruit.

 I personally drink one green juice a week and a green smoothie every morning.

 I’ve said it umpteenth times: lemon water is the perfect way to start the day.